donzelot/hn70ap/tools/README.md

 Header
 ------

-Note: bits in bytes are enumerated the right way, b7 = 0x80 and b0 = 0x01.
+Note: bits in bytes are enumerated the natural way, b7 = 0x80 and b0 = 0x01.

 The first 256 bytes of the update image contains critical information related to the update.
 The first 4 bytes are the CRC-32 (ZIP or GZIP algorithm) of the